 This example shows how the DDS Router is initially configured to forward the rt/chatter topic (default ROS 2 topic for talker and listener) with type name std_msgs::msg::dds::String, while the rest of the topics in the DDS network are expected to be dynamically discovered.
-Additionally, two rules are specified in the blocklist in order to filter out messages of no interest to the user.
+Additionally, two rules are specified in the blocklist in order to filter out messages of no interest to the user (in this case ROS2 services related topics).